-We use Google Analytics too and have for well over a decade.
-Many of our clients have too.
+We've used Google Analytics for well over a decade.
+Many of our clients have, too.

 This article will be a round-up of what you need to know about Google Analytics 4 (or GA4) so that you can best prepare your team and your organization to seamlessly transition to the updated platform.

 Below we’ll explain: